danekshea/webhook-migration-backend/README.md

-# Minting API Backend for conducting a free mint
+# Backend for migrating assets from Moralis based chains to Immutable zkEVM

-This project is a backend API for doing a free mint on IMX zkEVM.
+This project is a backend for catching webhook events from Moralis based chains and minting assets on Immutable's zkEVM.
+It uses the Immutable Minting API to ensure that minting is sponsored & transaction life cycle monitoring, nonce management etc. is abstracted.
+Frontend available here: <https://github.com/ZacharyCouchman/imx-examples-react>.

 ## Disclaimer